 This is the web site of the Glenbrook Neighborhood Association.
 Our association represents the interests of the residents of Glenbrook.
 Overall, our objectives relate to beautification and improvement of our streets and public areas.

-WHERE: Glenbrook Community Center, 35 Crescent Street, downstairs gym
+WHERE: Glenbrook Community Center, 35 Crescent Street, lower level gym

 PROGRAM TOPIC: Glenbrook’s current "hyperlocal" real estate market, explained by Linnea McManus (GNA Board Member and local realtor), as well as the history of Glenbrook’s Village Commercial District, explained by Robin Stein (former Land Use Bureau Chief).

 OTHER INVITED GUESTS: Jackie Lightfield (Stamford Partnership), Christopher Ward (Glenbrook playwright), Mike Bushnell and Patrick Casicolo (owners of Lock City Brewing Co.), and Libby Carlson (Mayor’s Office, Special Assistant).

 OTHER TOPICS: Glenbrook Innovation District — what is it?
 Traffic Lights Synchronization Project — how to participate.

 TALK WITH ONE ANOTHER: After the meeting, we leave time for people to talk with one another.
 First timers, business members, elected officials, board members, and guests have all been introduced.
 Everyone is approachable and friendly!